-Other Rules Relating to United Kingdom Withholding Tax
+5. Other Rules Relating to United Kingdom Withholding Tax

-- (i) Where Bonds are issued at an issue price of less than 100 per cent. of their principal amount, any discount element on any such Bonds will not be subject to any United Kingdom withholding tax pursuant to the provisions mentioned above, but may be subject to reporting requirements, as also outlined above. - (ii) Where Bonds are to be, or may fall to be, redeemed at a premium, as opposed to being issued at a discount, then any such element of premium may constitute a payment of interest.
-Payments of interest are subject to United Kingdom withholding tax and reporting requirements as outlined above. - (iii) Where interest has been paid under deduction of United Kingdom income tax.
-Bondholders or Couponholders who are not resident in the United Kingdom may be able to recover all or part of the tax deducted if there is an appropriate provision in any applicable double taxation treaty.
+Bonds may be issued at an issue price of less than 100 per cent of their principal amount.
+Any discount element on any such Bonds will not be subject to any United Kingdom withholding tax pursuant to the provisions mentioned above, but may be subject to reporting requirements as outlined above.

+Where Bonds are to be, or may fall to be, redeemed at a premium, as opposed to being issued at a discount, then any such element of premium may constitute a payment of interest.
+Payments of interest are subject to United Kingdom withholding tax and reporting requirements as outlined above.

+Where interest has been paid under deduction of United Kingdom income tax, Bondholders or Couponholders who are not resident in the United Kingdom may be able to recover all or part of the tax deducted if there is an appropriate provision in any applicable double taxation treaty.

-- (iv) The references to "interest" in this section entitled "United Kingdom Taxation" mean "interest" as understood in United Kingdom tax law.
-The statements in this section do not take any account of any different definitions of "interest" or "principal" which may prevail under any other law or which may be created by the terms and conditions of the Bonds or any related documentation. - (v) The above description of the United Kingdom withholding tax position assumes that there will be no substitution of the Issuer as principal obligor under the Bonds and does not consider the tax consequences of any such substitution.
+The references to "interest" in this withholding tax summary mean "interest" as understood in United Kingdom tax law.
+The statements above do not take any account of any different definitions of "interest" or "principal" which may prevail under any other law or which may be created by the terms and conditions of the Bonds or any related documentation.

+The above description of the United Kingdom withholding tax position assumes that there will be no substitution of the Issuer as principal obligor under the Bonds and does not consider the tax consequences of any such substitution.